SoulXHades/FakePDB/Readme.md

 Tool for PDB generation from IDA Pro database

 **Fixed Mixaill's FakePDB issue of analyzed executable must be in the same path as original creation of IDA database.
-This files are modified version of Mixaill's v0.3 release of FakePDB.
+These files are modified version of Mixaill's v0.3 release of FakePDB.
 Ref: https://github.com/Mixaill/FakePDB/issues/17**

 Supports: